GO TO: About HAPI | Project Collaborators | Study Status and Metrics

 Communication and community engagement

-- Ongoing progress is discussed at bimonthly EPB Community Advisory Board meetings
+- Ongoing progress discussed at bimonthly EPB Community Advisory Board meetings

-- Project results will be shared with community partners on an ongoing basis through meetings and a dedicated website.
+- Project results shared with community partners on an ongoing basis through meetings and a dedicated website.

 Presentations